- MRKH is a congenital condition that affects the female reproductive system.

 - Williams procedure: This procedure involves the creation of a vaginal “pouch”.
 It’s sometimes used when other surgical procedures have failed.
 This procedure is more popular in Europe than in the United States.
 Dilators are necessary following the procedure, but for only about 3-4 weeks, instead of up to 6 months (which is more typical with the McIndoe procedure).
 The down side with this procedure is that the angle of the newly created vagina can be awkward and the cosmetic appearance may be poor.

-- Bowel vagina: This is a major operation which involves making a vagina using a section of the bowel.
+- Bowel vagina: This is a major operation which involves creating a vagina using a section of the bowel.
 The recovery involves 4-6 weeks of healing from major surgery, and dilators will need to be worn afterwards.
-Another disadvantage of this procedure is that your daughter will likely have chronic vaginal discharge and need to wear a pad all the time.
+Young women who have this procedure usually experience chronic vaginal discharge requiring the need to wear a pad all the time.

 Laparoscopy-Vecchietti procedure: The Vecchetti procedure combines the use of dilators and a surgical procedure.
 This technique (named after the health care provider who developed it) involves applying a traction device to the outside abdomen (stomach) of a young woman.